abhishek-kumar-code/Redfish_Public/HostInterfaceSpecification.md

 For USB devices (types 02h and 04h):
 * idVendor (Vendor ID), idProduct (Product ID), and iSerialNumber (Serial Number) originate from the USB descriptor for the device.
 * For type 02h, within iSerialNumber, bDescriptorType is always 0x03 and bString is a Unicode string without a NULL terminator.
+    * This string does not follow typical string patterns found elsewhere in SMBIOS definitions.
 * For type 04h, the string referenced by the string number after the descriptor is converted from Unicode to ASCII and is NULL terminated per SMBIOS design patterns.

 Examples of USB devices (type 02h):